pylessard/python-can-isotp/doc/source/isotp/implementation.rst

    The maximum number of bytes that the Link Layer (CAN layer) can transport.
 In other words, the biggest number of data bytes possible in a single CAN message.
    Valid values are : 8, 12, 16, 20, 24, 32, 48, 64.

-   Large frames will be transmitted in small CAN messages of this size except for the last CAN message that will be as small as possible, unless padding is used.
+   Large IsoTP frames will be transmitted in small CAN messages of this size except for the last CAN message that will be as small as possible, unless padding is used.

-   This parameter was formely named ``ll_data_length`` but has been renamed to explicitly indicate that it affects transmitted messages only.

 .. _param_tx_data_min_length: